rahulkumarpahwa/roxiler-mernStack/Readme.md

 # Usage to See all the API's :

-After following the above till step 4, go to `http://localhost:3000/` in any browser.
+After following the above till step 4 then, go to `http://localhost:3000/` in any browser.
 You will get :
 `{
     "message": "server is started",
     "success": true